Avi0n/MeshCoreOne/docs/Development.md

 - **SwiftData**: All persistence should use SwiftData models defined in `MC1Services`.
 - **No Direct Store Access**: Services should interact with data via the `PersistenceStore` actor.

+### Service Concurrency Shape

+Services are `actor`s by default.
+Use a `@MainActor class` only when wrapping a framework that requires the main thread, and add `@Observable` only when views observe the type directly.

+### Error Types

+A service's error enum is declared either inline at the top of the owning service file (`ChannelServiceError`, `ContactServiceError`) or in its own file under `Errors/` (`SettingsServiceError`, `RemoteNodeError`, `StoreServiceError`).
+The `Errors/` directory also holds retroactive conformances (e.g. `MeshCoreError+LocalizedError`) and error types shared across layers (`ConnectionError`, `BLEError`).

+### Dependency Injection

+Pass dependencies through the initializer.
+Use setter injection (a mutable property assigned after construction) only to break a reference cycle between two services.

 ## Linting and Formatting

 ### SwiftLint